How to Clean Leather work boots – And Make Them Look New Again

 Whether you took notice yourself or needed a coworker to point it out, you’ve come to the realization that your boots could use a good cleaning.
 Inevitably, as you put your work boots through wringer day in and day out, they’re going collect dirt and other debris, get wet and lose their overall lustrous shine.

-(Full guide for top-rated work footwear here)
+(Full guide for top-rated work work boots here)

 Leather is not as easy to clean as a dirty shirt that you can throw in the washing machine.
 In fact, if you clean leather the wrong way, you can actually damage it and shorten the wear life of your precious footwear.
 In this guide, we’re going to show you step by step how to clean leather work boots.